 Send to Radmon with Node-Red

-The "Build Radmon url" function is very simple and it simply builds a url, following the Radmon API specifications with my username, password and the last measure.
+The "Build Radmon url" function is very simple and simply builds a url, following the Radmon API specifications with my username, password and the last measure.

-Saving data to InfluxDB
+Saving data in InfluxDB